colorfield/mastodon-api-php/README.md

 ## Quick test

+### oAuth

-An interactive demo of the oAuth helper is available.
+An interactive demo is available.

 1. Clone this repository.
 2. cd in the cloned directory
 2. Run `composer install`
 3. Run `php -S localhost:8000`
-4. In your browser, go to http://localhost:8000/test.php
+4. In your browser, go to http://localhost:8000/test_oauth.php
 5. You will get the client_id and client_secret, click on the authorization URL link, then confirm the authorization under Mastodon and copy the authorization code.
 6. Get the bearer: click on the "Get access token" button.
 7. Authenticate with your Mastodon username (email) and password: click on "Login".

-@todo interactive demo of Mastodon API wrapper.

 ![Authorize your application](documentation/images/mastodon-authorize.png?raw=true "Authorize your application")

 ![Authorize your application](documentation/images/mastodon-authorization-code.png?raw=true "Authorization code")

+### Mastodon API

+1. Make your own copy of _test_credentials.example.php_ as _test_credentials.php_
+2. Define in _test_credentials.php_ the information obtained with oAuth and your Mastodon email and password.
+3. In your browser, go to http://localhost:8000/test_api.php

 ## Authenticate with oAuth